 Australia is a great place to live.
 However, every year from November to April, cyclones can affect the eastern, northern and western coastlines, so whether you live in the city or the rural area, learning to protect yourself, your family and your property from cyclones are very important.

-The best way to cope with a natural disaster like a cyclone is to prepare your family and your home before crisis occurs.
+The best way to cope with a natural disaster like a cyclone is to prepare your family and your home before a crisis occurs.
 You may not have enough time to organise things or to think clearly during an emergency situation, so it’s important to be prepared well in advance.
-This guide contains some useful checklists and information to help you prepare for the cyclone season.

 Cyclones can also produce storm surges and storm tides.
 A storm surge is a rapid rise in sea level, up to several metres high and 50 km wide, that moves inland at a very fast speed.
 A storm tide is a combination of a storm surge and the normal ocean tide.
 If it’s high tide, the storm tide will be able to reach areas considered safe, with low-lying areas most at risk of being inundated.

 The Australian cyclone season starts in November and ends in April.
 It’s important to prepare your family and home before the cyclone season starts, especially if you live in a cyclone-prone area.
 This will help reduce the number of damages to your home, and ensure that your family stays safe.

 Between May and October, here’s what you need to do to get your family and your home ready for the cyclone season:

 - Ask your local council if you live in an evacuation zone and if your home will be prone to storm surge or flooding

 - Make a list of emergency contacts and place it somewhere that your family can see, e.g. on the fridge

 - Get a friend or an interstate family member to be a point of contact if your family becomes separated during a cyclone